oracle/coherence-operator/docs/quickstart.md

 ### Set up Helm repository for Coherence

-In the absence of a Helm repository, execute the steps [Developer Guide](developer.md) and derive the correct value for `HELM_PREFIX`.
+In the absence of a Helm repository, execute the steps in the [Developer Guide](developer.md) and derive the correct value for `HELM_PREFIX`.

 Whenever `HELM_PREFIX` appears in this document or the [user-guide](user-guide.md), replace it with the value from the